-Warm and saturated hues lead the new colour trends!
+Warm and saturated hues lead the new color trends!

 First, a look at how the pros pick a neutral colour

 Whether it is paint, fabric, or the background of a wall covering, neutrals can be tricky to read.
 Really tricky.
-Enter the designer’s best friend, Maria Killam’s innovative colour wheel and we can easily read the undertones of your hard and soft materials and specify the perfect paint colour to complement your home.
+Enter the designer’s best friend, Maria Killam’s innovative color wheel and we can easily read the undertones of your hard and soft materials and specify the perfect paint color to complement your home.

 Here’s a peek.

-Below you can see how helpful it is to read undertones of fabric when selecting a paint colour.
+Below you can see how helpful it is to read undertones of fabric when selecting a paint color.
 It is equally effective for reading the neutrals in a countertop material, area rugs, and complex patterns.
-The goal is to determine whether your selection (carpet, fabric, stone, etc.) has a neutral, cool, or warm undertone befor selecting a paint colour to complement it.
+The goal is to determine whether your selection (carpet, fabric, stone, etc.) has a neutral, cool, or warm undertone before selecting a paint color to complement it.
 The cool undertones lean toward grey, blue, green, and violet.
 Warmer undertones lean toward gold, yellow, pink beiges, and taupe sits nicely in the middle.

 Neutrals will still have a place, and important place but here’s a look at the new colours just in!
 These will really liven up a space.